 When the SYNC\EN bit in the GPIOCON register is set to 1, the SYNC/ERROR pin functions as a synchronization input.
-The SYNC input allows the user to reset the modulator and the digital filter without affecting any of the setup conditions on the device.
-This feature allows the user to start to gather samples of the analog input from a known point, the rising edge of the SYNC input.
+The SYNC input lets the user reset the modulator and the digital filter without affecting any of the setup conditions on the device.
+This feature lets the user start to gather samples of the analog input from a known point, the rising edge of the SYNC input.
 The SYNC input must be low for at least one master clock cycle to ensure that synchronization occurs.

-If multiple AD7172-2 devices are operated from a common master clock, they can be synchronized so the analog inputs are sampled simultaneously.
-This synchronization is typically completed after each AD7172-2 device has performed each respective calibration or has calibration coefficients loaded into the calibration registers.
-A falling edge on the SYNC input resets the digital filter and the analog modulator and places the AD7172-2 into a consistent known state.
-While the SYNC input is low, the AD7172-2 is maintained in this known state.
-On the SYNC input rising edge, the modulator and filter are taken out of this reset state, and on the next master clock edge, the device starts to gather input samples again.
+If multiple AD7175-2 devices are operated from a common master clock, they can be synchronized so that their analog inputs are sampled simultaneously.
+This synchronization is normally done after each AD7175-2 device performs a calibration or has calibration coefficients loaded into the calibration registers.
+A falling edge on the \$\overline{SYNC}\$ input resets the digital filter and the analog modulator and places the AD7175-2 into a consistent known state.
+While the \$\overline{SYNC}\$ input is low, the AD7175-2 is maintained in this known state.
+On the \$\overline{SYNC}\$ input rising edge, the modulator and filter are taken out of this reset state, and on the next master clock edge, the device starts to gather input samples again.

 The device is taken out of reset on the master clock falling edge following the SYNC input low to high transition.
-Therefore, when multiple devices are being synchronized, take the SYNC Ainput high on the master clock rising edge to ensure that all devices are released on the master clock falling edge.
-If the SYNC input is not taken high in sufficient time, a difference of one master clock cycle between the devices is possible, that is, the instant at which conversions are available differs from device to device by a maximum of one master clock cycle.
+Therefore, when multiple devices are being synchronized, take the SYNC input high on the master clock rising edge to ensure that all devices are released on the master clock falling edge.
+If the SYNC input is not taken high in sufficient time, a difference of one master clock cycle between the devices is possible; that is, the instant at which conversions are available differs from device to device by a maximum of one master clock cycle.

-The SYNC input can also be used as a start conversion command for a single channel when in normal synchronization mode.
-In this mode, the rising edge of $\overline{\text{SYNC}}$ input starts a conversion, and the falling edge of the $\overline{\text{RDY}}$ output indicates when the conversion is complete.
+The $\overline{SYNC}$ input can also be used as a start conversion command for a single channel when in normal synchronization mode.
+In this mode, the rising edge of $\overline{SYNC}$ input starts a conversion, and the falling edge of the $\overline{RDY}$ output indicates when the conversion is complete.
 The settling time of the filter is required for each data register update.
-After the conversion is complete, bring the $\overline{\text{SYNC}}$ input low in preparation for the next conversion start signal.
+After the conversion is complete, bring the $\overline{SYNC}$ input low in preparation for the next conversion start signal.